chanimaybruch/portfolio/README.md

 # Welcome to my portfolio!
-A collection of projects completed in the professional data science training program by Practicum USA>
+Here you can view projects that I completed in the professional data science training program by Practicum USA.

 |    Project    |    Notebook   |   Description    |   Libraries   |